ManasModi1992/LendingClubCaseStudy/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- - Case Study Background - Lending Club Case Study has dat set of loan.
-We need to find defaulters by finding atleast 5 driving variables of loan defaulting.
+- Case Study Background - The company aims to identify key factors driving loan default, which are strong indicators of default.
+This knowledge can be used for portfolio and risk assessment purposes.Two risks associated with the bank's decision:
+Not approving the loan may result in a loss of business if the applicant is likely to repay.
+Approving the loan may lead to a financial loss if the applicant is likely to default.
-- Business Problem - Trying to find defualting reasons or driving variables of loan payers
+- Business Problem - The company aims to identify key factors driving loan default, which are strong indicators of default.
+This knowledge can be used for portfolio and risk assessment purposes.
-- Dataset - Loan payers
+- Dataset - Loan data
 - Data handling and cleaning - Missing values,null values and outliers were handled for cleaned data for better analysis
 - Analysis - Univariate Analysis, Bivariate Analysis
 - Observations, Insights and Recommendations are provided in the presentation